lelaboratoire/rethink-prs-ms/manuscript.md

 We introduce a Multilocus Risk Score (MRS) method to improve the performance of the standard PRS in disease risk stratification of patient populations.
 While PRS holds much promise for development of new precision medicine approaches by identifying high risk individuals who may benefit from prioritized interventions, one of its current limitations is the model simplicity [@1GK3F1BxE].
 As a first step towards addressing this issue and increasing comprehensiveness of risk profiling models, in this study, we developed a new applied MRS method from the MB-MDR framework that enables automatic genotype encodings and takes into account multiple models for detecting gene-gene (GxG) interactions.
-Utilizing the efficient implementation of MB-MDR, MRS automatically infers the genotype encodings and simultaneously computes the risk matrices of pairs of variants.
+Utilizing the efficient implementation of MB-MDR, MRS automatically infers the genotype encodings and simultaneously computes the risk of variant combinations.
 Through comparing method performance on unbiased collections of simulated data, we demonstrate the robust polygenic risk profiling ability of MRS and suggest the importance of flexible, precise methods in better capturing epistasis behind individual patient risk.

 We showed that the MRS method outperformed standard PRS in many of the simulated datasets, highlighting the importance of genotype encodings and consideration of epistasis.